 Management considers a 10% variation in the Canadian dollar relative to the U.S. dollar reasonably possible.
-Considering all major exposures to the U.S. dollar as described above, a 10% appreciation of the Canadian dollar against the U.S. dollar in the year-end rate would cause net income to decrease by approximately \$100.
-A 10% depreciation of the Canadian dollar against the U.S. dollar yearend rate would cause net income to increase by approximately
+Considering all major exposures to the U.S. dollar as described above, a 10% appreciation of the Canadian dollar against the U.S. dollar in the year-end rate would cause net earnings to decrease by approximately \$100.
+A 10% depreciation of the Canadian dollar against the U.S. dollar year-end rate would cause net earnings to increase by approximately \$100.